-The failure to act described in this subsection may not be excused on the ground that the discovery sought is objectionable unless the party failing to act has previously filed a motion for a protective order as provided by these rules.
+The failure to act described in this subsection may not be excused on the ground that the discovery sought is objectionable unless the party failing to act has previously filed a motion for a protective order as provided by these rules C.R.C.P.
+26(c).

 - (e) Standard.
-When making a determination regarding the failure of a party to comply with these rules or court order regarding discovery, the court shall consider the best interests of the children, the due process rights of the parties, and other relevant facts and circumstances including the time guidelines provided in the Children's Code. - (a) Sanction Options.
-The court may enter orders including, but not limited to, one or more of the following: - (1) Requiring the unresponsive party to permit discovery or inspection; - (2) Granting a continuance consistent with the Colorado Children's Code; - (3) Indicating that the matters related to the order, or other designated facts, shall be deemed established; - (4) Prohibiting the unresponsive party from supporting or opposing designated elaims: - (5) Prohibiting the unresponsive party from introducing designated matters in evidence; - (6) Entering a finding that the petition or certain parts thereof shall be deemed established; and/or - (7) If authorized by law, requiring the unresponsive party, their counsel, or both, to pay reasonable expenses, including attorney's fees caused by the lack of the response.
+When making a determination regarding the failure of a party to comply with these discovery rules or court order regarding discovery, the court shall consider the best interests of the children, the due process rights of the parties, and other relevant facts and circumstances. - (a) Sanction Options.
+The court may enter orders including, but not limited to, one or more of the following: - (1) Requiring the unresponsive party to permit discovery or inspection; - (2) Granting a continuance consistent with the Colorado Children's Code; - (3) Indicating that the matters related to the order, or other designated facts, shall be deemed established: - (4) Prohibiting the unresponsive party from supporting or opposing designated claims: - (5) Prohibiting the unresponsive party from introducing designated matters in evidence; - (6) Entering a finding that the petition or certain parts thereof shall be deemed established; and/or - (7) If authorized by law, requiring the unresponsive party, their counsel, or both, to pay reasonable expenses, including attorney's fees caused by the lack of the response.